 Tikal It is from those remote places on the planet, such as Machu Pichhu or Angkor Wat, capable of flourishing and sustaining a tourist industry around them, no matter how far away they may be.
 There are few places in the world so powerful capable of generating this, and Tikal is one of them.

 There are several factors that give you the status of World Heritage to Tikal, the most imposing city in the Mayan world.

 The Tikal National Park It has an exquisite location within the Guatemalan Petén jungle, one of the most leafy and living areas of America.
 Being a protected area, the animals know they are safe and they walk around Tikal.
 Is weird not seeing any wild animal in a visitIt is a wonderful opportunity to see monkeys, exotic birds such as the toucan or memorable insects such as the tarantula.
 The environment of Tikal is impressive in many ways.

-Su historical relevance It is thanks to significant findings that have helped to clarify the fantastic puzzle of the Mayan civilization.
-It is one of the most explored cities, named and studied, and this is how an archaeological zone jumps to stardom, reaching the media and paper couché.
-Tikal has been a set of several movies, including episode IV of the Star Wars.
+Su historical relevance it is thanks to significant findings that have helped to clarify the fantastic puzzle of the Mayan civilization.
+It is one of the most explored, named and studied cities, and this is how an archaeological zone jumps to stardom, reaching the media and couché paper.
+Tikal has been the set of several films, including episode IV of the Star Wars.
 Once you get into Temple IV, you will see how the ship on the planet Yavin 4 lands in your mind.